Midohajhouj/DDoS-Toolkit/README.md

 Thank you for using the DDoS Toolkit!
 Stay ethical, and happy hacking! 💻🎉

 ---

-### Key Points of the README:

-1. **Clear Explanation**: It explains the purpose of the tool and the ethical usage warnings.
-2. **Installation Instructions**: It includes step-by-step instructions to set up the project locally.
-3. **Command-Line Usage**: It explains the command-line arguments for launching the attack.
-4. **Real-Time Status**: Describes how the real-time status is displayed during the attack.
-5. **Test Instructions**: Mentions how to run tests for validating the tool’s functions.
-6. **Contributing Guidelines**: Invites contributions and provides simple guidelines.
-7. **License**: Specifies that the tool is under the MIT License.

 This README will provide a comprehensive guide for anyone looking to use or contribute to the project.